Sir Ralph Milbanke, 5th Baronet

+Colonel Sir Ralph Milbanke (1721 – 8 January 1798) was a British politician and militia officer who represented Scarborough in the House of Commons of Great Britain from 1754 to 1761 and Richmond from 1761 to 1768.

 Life

-Milbanke was born 1725 into an aristocratic landed Yorkshire family.
+Milbanke was born in 1721 into an aristocratic landed Yorkshire family.
 His father was Sir Ralph Milbanke, 4th Baronet of Halnaby in the County of York who had served as High Sheriff of Yorkshire in 1721.
 Milbanke himself served as High Sheriff of the same county for 1753–54.

-Sir Ralph Milbanke, 5th Baronet, by James Northcote, shown in the uniform of the North York Militia.

-In January 1759 during the Seven Years' War he was appointed Colonel of the reformed Richmondshire Battalion, North York Militia.
-When the militia was called out again in 1778 during the American War of Independence, while the country was threatened with invasion by the Americans' allies, France and Spain, he was colonel of the combined North York Militia regiment.
+In January 1759 during the Seven Years' War he was appointed colonel of the reformed Richmondshire Battalion, North York Militia.
+When the militia was called out again in 1778 during the American War of Independence, while the country was threatened with invasion by France and Spain, he was colonel of the North York Militia.
+Milbanke died on 8 January 1798.